dalkhaseeb-D/at-risk-student-prediction/README.md

 A soft-voting ensemble (LR + RF + GB) is also reported.

-**Metrics.** F1 on the at-risk class is the main metric (we care about catching at-risk students without flooding tutors).
+**Metrics.** F1 on the at-risk class is the main metric.
 We also report ROC-AUC, balanced accuracy, precision, and recall.
-Training time is the median of 3 fits.
-Model size is the number of learned parameters (LR coefficients, tree nodes) and the pickled size.

 ## Data problems found